tier4/scenario_simulator_v2/docs/tutorials/BuildInstructions.md

 # Build Instructions

-This setup instraction is based on ROS2-foxy.
+This setup instruction is based on ROS2-foxy.
 If you want to setup in galactic environment, please replace foxy to galactic.

 ## Setup ROS 2 environment